csgodobulescript/csgodouble-script-bot-0.13/README.md

 2. Google Chrome
 Open the tape and press Control + Shift + J, copy the script in console and press Enter.
 Done.
 Other browsers are not tested.

+The script must be run when there is a timer.
+If the interface does not start, refresh the page and start a new script for the next bet.

 For any questions and handle script errors on mail: lain@pismorf.com